Skip to main content

 Overview

-The Phantom MCP (Model Context Protocol) server enables AI coding assistants like Cursor, Claude, and VS Code to search and retrieve information from the Phantom developer documentation.
-This allows your AI assistant to provide accurate, up-to-date guidance when building Phantom integrations.
+The Phantom Connect SDK MCP (Model Context Protocol) server connects AI coding assistants like Cursor, Claude, and VS Code to Phantom developer documentation.
+Your AI assistant can answer questions and generate code with accurate, up-to-date context.

 MCP is an open protocol that allows AI applications to securely connect to external data sources and tools.
 Learn more about MCP at modelcontextprotocol.io.